 Lower temperatures at home and at work can help reduce sweating.
 Try a fan or air conditioner, or open the windows to keep air moving.
 Drink plenty of cold water and take cool showers or baths.
 Dress in layered clothing so you can remove or add layers as the temperature changes.
 In summer, stay out of the sun and avoid strenuous activities in the hotter parts of the day.

-Obesity, smoking and drinking alcohol can cause or intensify heavy sweating.
-So aim for a healthy weight, quit smoking and limit alcohol.
+Obesity, smoking, and drinking alcohol, can cause or intensify heavy sweating.
+So aim for a healthy weight, don’t smoke, and limit alcohol.
 Not only will you reduce sweating, but you'll also feel better and reduce your risk of many health conditions.

 Protect your skin and clothes